What is Ethereum? Complete Guide 2026 for Beginners

 - Bitcoin correlation: often follows BTC movements

-- Market cycles: multi-year bear markets possible
+- Market cycles: bear markets lasting several years possible

 Technical risks: